-When it comes to pediatric therapies, PTs often work more with a child’s physical mobility to move their body in order to do those activities of daily living, navigating safely through their environment, and getting to their destination.
+When it comes to paediatric therapies, physiotherapists often work more with a child’s physical mobility to move their body in order to do those activities of daily living, navigating safely through their environment, and getting to their destination.
 These movements use the large muscles of the body and are often referred to as gross motor skills.

-A PT’s focus is for a child to be as mobile and independent as possible, while training caregivers on all aspects of their child’s physical development.
+A physiotherapist’s focus is for a child to be as mobile and independent as possible, while training caregivers on all aspects of their child’s physical development.
 This may include but is not limited to anything that effects the child’s movement, posture, alignment, and safety.
-PTs are often musculoskeletal and movement specialists who have an in-depth knowledge of the human musculoskeletal, neuromuscular, integumentary and cardiovascular systems.
-PTs are often able to analyze the child’s impairment from a biomechanical perspective and through exercise and play, improve the impairment itself by increasing mobility, aligning bones and joints and/or lessening pain.
+Physiotherapists are often musculoskeletal and movement specialists who have an in-depth knowledge of the human musculoskeletal, neuromuscular, integumentary and cardiovascular systems.
+Physiotherapists are often able to analyse the child’s impairment from a biomechanical perspective and through exercise and play, improve the impairment itself by increasing mobility, aligning bones and joints and/or lessening pain.

 When OTs are working on the activities of daily living, functional tasks (e.g. school work, chores, etc.) and/or play skills that children participate in most, they may be using the small muscles of the body which is often referred to as fine motor skills while also incorporating postural control and balance.

 An OT treats the whole child and the word occupation refers to all meaningful and purposeful activities.
-For children, these occupations include playing, learning, and socializing.
-Whether a child has developmental or cognitive disabilities or is recovering from an injury affecting their motor skills, emotions and/or behavior, OTs are helping them to fully engage in daily life.
+For children, these occupations include playing, learning, and socialising.
+Whether a child has developmental or cognitive disabilities or is recovering from an injury affecting their motor skills, emotions and/or behaviour, OTs are helping them to fully engage in daily life.